swiftlang/swift-testing/Documentation/SPI.md

 ## API and ABI stability

-Once swift-testing reaches its 1.0 release, API changes will follow the same general rules as those in the Swift standard library: removal will be a last resort and will always be preceded by deprecation to allow tool and test authors time to migrate to newer interfaces.
+When Swift Testing reaches its 1.0 release, API changes will follow the same general rules as those in the Swift standard library: removal will be a last resort and will always be preceded by deprecation to allow tool and test authors time to migrate to newer interfaces.